equinor/appsec-threatmodeling-101-workshop/slides/content/tm-what-are-we-going-to-do-about-it.md

 - Select a strategy; at least a few should be "mitigation"
 - Discuss realistic fix'es and document them (controls)
-  - Document in word/text-editor/paper (format suggested 👇)
+  - Document on paper (format suggested 👇)
 - Prepare to present threats to class

 <hr>